Where to enjoy banh mi in Newcastle and Lake Macquarie

 West Wallsend Hot Bread Shop

 Made fresh to order, the banh mi at West Wallsend Hot Bread Shop are a winner.
-It's a great spot to stop by for lunch if you're local or passing through on the M1, but it's also worth the pilgrimage if you're a banh mi devotee from further afield.
+It's a great spot to stop by for lunch if you're local or passing through on the M1.

 Where: 1/8 Withers St, West Wallsend